XilinJia/Podcini/README.md

 ## Announcement

-### Podcini.R version 6.5 as a major step forward brings YouTube channels in the app.
+#### Podcini.R version 6.5 as a major step forward brings YouTube channels in the app.
 They can be searched, subscribed and played from within Podcini.
 For more see the changelogs
+#### If you are migrating from Podcini version 5, please read the migrationTo5.md file for migration instructions.

 This project is based on a fork of [AntennaPod](<https://github.com/AntennaPod/AntennaPod>) as of Feb 5 2024.